-Our efforts in R&D and innovation are well reflected in our Haitian brand.
-In the "2013 value evaluation results of Chinese independent brands in manufacturing industry" conducted by CCTV together with China National Institute of Standardization, China Association for Brand Construction Promotion, China Council for the Promotion of International Trade and China Appraisal Society, our Haitian brand achieved a brand value of RMB7.3 billion and brand strength of 83.13%, being one of the top 10 brand value in the machinery manufacturing industry.
-Our prestigious brand value is the evidence of our long term commitment in attentive customer services, customer-orientated innovation and rigorous quality.
-We will continue our striving as a world-class brand.
+Our efforts in R&D and new product innovation are well reflected in our Haitian brand.
+In the "2014 China Brand Evaluation List" conducted by CCTV together with China National Institute of Standardization, China Association for Brand Construction Promotion, China Council for the Promotion of International Trade and China Appraisal Society, our Haitian Brand achieved a brand value of RMB5.83 billion and brand strength of 727, ranking the fourth in Chinese machinery manufacturing industry list, up from the eighth in 2013.
+We believed our long term committed efforts in R&D, innovation in management, technology and services enable us to gradually achieve the aims of shift from Made in China to Create in China, Chinese efficiency to Chinese quality and Chinese product to Chinese brand.

-Prospect
+Future Prospect